 What is patch testing and why is it done?

-Allergic contact dermatitis is the itchy skin rash caused by a patient’s skin being allergic to a specific chemical or substance, called an allergen.
+Allergic contact dermatitis is the itchy skin rash caused by a patient’s skin being allergic to a specific substance called an allergen.
 Poison ivy is the most familiar cause of allergic contact dermatitis.
 The itchy rash of allergic contact dermatitis can present in many different ways and body areas, including as cracked and scaling hands/fingers, red and swollen eyelids, thick and flaking rash beneath the belly button, and red and flaking rash in skin folds such as the base of the neck, around the armpits, and in the waistline.
 Sometimes, patients have atypical symptoms such as gastrointestinal symptoms, trouble breathing, or nasal congestion, and discovering allergens may improve these symptoms, too.
-The skin is exposed to 100’s if not 1000’s of chemicals, and patients can find it difficult to impossible to find and avoid the chemical or chemicals causing their rash, especially since the immune reaction we are evaluating causes symptoms up to 48 hours after exposure.
+The skin is exposed to 100’s if not 1000’s of allergens, and patients can find it difficult to impossible to find and avoid the allergen or allergens causing their rash, especially since the immune reaction we are evaluating causes symptoms up to 48 hours after exposure.

-Patch testing is a non-invasive office-based procedure that allows dermatologists to identify specific chemicals that may cause or contribute to a patient’s skin rash.
-The basic process of a patch test is to use a needle-free process to place known chemicals onto the skin for 2 days.
-The chemicals are then removed, and assessments are performed over the ensuing 7 days to see if the chemicals cause inflammation at the site where they were placed.
-If a chemical causes inflammation, the patient has become sensitized to it, and this chemical may be responsible for symptoms.
+Patch testing is a non-invasive office-based procedure that allows dermatologists to identify specific allergens that may cause or contribute to a patient’s skin rash.
+The basic process of a patch test is to use a needle-free process to place known allergen onto the skin for 2 days.
+The allergens are then removed, and assessments are performed over the ensuing 7 days to see if the allergens cause inflammation at the site where they were placed.
+If an allergen causes inflammation, the patient has become sensitized to it, and this allergen may be responsible for symptoms.

 First, you will have consultation with one of our expert dermatologists.
 Prior to this visit, you will provide us with a list of all the products that you use at home together with ingredients listed on labels.
 At this visit, we will explore in the possible exposure to allergens you may have including at home and at work and during your leisure time/hobbies products.
 This information will help guide us to select the most appropriate series of chemicals to use to test your skin.